GothicCowboy/GothicCowboy/README.md

 i have a really odd obsession with cannibals/cannibalism, please dni if that makes you uncomfy. my affection is similar to biting.

 Twizted, ICP.
 Eminem.

+06:27 AM[Bitter] eating his ass and turns into mike tyson out of nowhere 06:27 AM[Bitter] would licorice turn buff if he ate hi